 More than 84 million Americans—1 in 3 adults—have prediabetes, and 90% of them don't even know it!
 Prediabetes is a condition where blood sugars are higher than normal but aren’t high enough to be classified as diabetes.
 The Diabetes Prevention Program is designed for people who have prediabetes or are at risk for type 2 diabetes, but who do not already have diabetes.
 The lifestyle change program is proven to help people with prediabetes prevent or delay development of type 2 diabetes.

-The next Diabetes Prevention Program cohort begins February 9, 2022 at 5:30 pm.
+The next Diabetes Prevention Program cohort begins September 12, 2022 at 1:00 pm.
 Call the Wellness Center for more information and to sign up!
 You can also take our Diabetes Risk Assessment to learn about your risk for type 2 diabetes and let us know you're interested in our Diabetes Prevention Program.

 Diabetes Prevention Program groups meet for a year—almost weekly for the first 6 months.
 The program focuses on helping you make long-term changes for lasting results.